omgupta2202/omgupta2202/README.md

 ## Software Development Engineer · Backend · Python / Django

 I'm a Software Development Engineer at **Nickelfox Technologies**, working on Django and Django REST Framework APIs backed by PostgreSQL and Redis.
-I also build a few RAG and LLM-orchestration projects on the side.
+I also built a few RAG and LLM-orchestration projects on the side.

 I care about clean APIs, sensible schemas, and code the next engineer can read.

+> **Note:** Most of my daily commits and professional work for Nickelfox are tracked on my work account: [@om-nickelfox](https://github.com/om-nickelfox).

 ---